MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

 ![Managed Instance link - Validate Always On in SQL Server Configuration Manager](./media/managed-instance-link-preparation-wsfc/mi-link-alwayson-validate.png)

-You should be able to check on the option to Enable AlwaysOn Availability Groups which confirms the configuration has been completed.
+You should be able to see the name of the WSFC you've created, and you should be able to check-on the Enable AlwaysOn Availability Groups should option, which confirms the configuration has been completed successfully.

 ## Grant Permissions in SQL Server to work with WSFC